joserprieto/docker-postgres-i18n/README.md

 [](https://www.postgresql.org/docs/9.4/static/locale.html#AEN35162)

 So, the `initdb` commmand is executed after the apt-get install; and PostgreSQL was installed with the deb packages system of Debian; so, we have to localized the image before the installation of the PostgreSQL.

-# How to use this image
+# How to use this image.

 ## start a postgres instance